By Guest Author: Nick Burton

 Provide Guidelines

-4. Your emergency contact information, including travel itinerary and hotel.
+- Your emergency contact details and travel itinerary

 Enjoy Your Trip!